jahbini/bamboo-snow/source/_posts/pillow.md

 autoThumbnailImage: false
 thumbnailImage: pillow1-t.jpeg
 ---
-This travelers pillow has many uses.
+This traveler's mat has many uses.
 <!-- more -->
 {% image pillow2 right fancybox pillow2.jpeg pillow2-t.jpeg "Rolled up, your best friend during flights" %}
 Rolled up it makes a neck pillow for waiting between flights.
 It makes a great ironing surface to keep your clothes neat while traveling.